Top things to do in Kigali (I live here!)

 El Vista Café—a lovely new ( in July 2022) cafe with great tea, drink, and food options.
 There is a nice pottery shop on site as well.

 Indabo Cafe— Come here in the morning for a peaceful vibe.
 You’ll be hidden inside a garden with several chatty birds.
 Get the veggie benedict, which is on a bed of potatoes.
+Now that I come here often, I also love the Mexican burrito for a breakfast.

 Lunch and dinner

 Green Corner— visit for amazing fish and a truly local experience.
 Order the food immediately upon arrival—it’ll take some time to get made.
+Practically any bar will serve this fish dish and it’s always good!

 Choose Kigali—part art cafe and part high-end dining, visit for a unique experience.
 The 8-course tasting menu is USD 200 and the 5-course option is USD 100 (sans alcohol).
 Brunch is USD 50 on Sundays only.
 Reservation required.